instantiator/blog-source/blog-site/content/post/csharp-aws-lambda-tutorial-05.md

 categories: ["coding", "tutorial"]
 ---

+In previous parts, we've built a Lambda that can query the OpenWeather API, using a secret key; and in this part we'll extend it to write that data to S3.

 # Let's build an AWS Lambda in C#

-Congratulations on your progress!

-Together, we've built a Lambda that can query the OpenWeather API, using a secret key.
-It's time to do something with that data.

 ## Part 5: Writing to an S3 object